 Note – if you are simply updating an existing account to use SMTP2GO for outbound, skip this step.

 When this is done, scroll the screen up to show the “OUTGOING MAIL SERVER” details.

-In the “OUTGOING MAIL SERVER” section, add the SMTP credentials you have created (or have been given) for sending email through SMTP2Go’s servers.
+In the “OUTGOING MAIL SERVER” section, add the following:

 After completing these details, and tapping ‘Next‘, the device will attempt to verify these details.

 In doing so, it will try to connect to both the inbound and outbound servers, and ensure the server and login details you have given are all correct.

 If either the inbound or outbound server details are incorrect, the app will tell you, and won’t allow you to progress until you enter the right information.

 But if both the inbound and outbound servers are successfully verified, the device will go to the final stage of the setup.